xieyuheng/inner/source/_posts/note/category-theory/categorical-semantics.md

 Context is the same as telescope (of de Bruijn).

 Context is also the same as dependent record
-(a dependent record is a chain of dependent sum with named), thus **a context should be viewed as an object of the category** (the category we are trying to build, to provide semantics to type theory).
+(a dependent record is a chain of dependent product with named), thus **a context should be viewed as an object of the category** (the category we are trying to build, to provide semantics to type theory).